Asset Intelligence and Management

 Identify the target audience

 Chart out a few common personas that fit into your target audience.
-If you are a ski enthusiast yourself, it won’t be too difficult to narrow down your target audience.
+If you are a ski enthusiast, you can easily narrow down your target audience.

 But, if you’re new to this business, you may visit popular and active ski rental businesses to note down the general customers who visit frequently.
 That will give you a great starting point to customize your business.